zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

 **setPost**
    ``setPost(Zend\Stdlib\ParametersInterface $post)``

-   Provide an alternate Parameter Container implementation for post parameters in this object.
-(This is NOT the primary API for value setting; for that, see ``post()``.)
+   Provide an alternate Parameter Container implementation for POST parameters in this object.
+(This is NOT the primary API for value setting; for that, see ``getPost()``.)

    Returns ``Zend\Http\Request``